 - Provost/Vice Chancellor or Designee (ex officio and non-voting)

 Elected by/from the College of Arts and Sciences

-- Stephen Drucker (2018), Professor, Department of Chemistry
+- Lyle Ford (2018), Professor, and Chair, Department of Physics and Astronomy

 Elected by/from the College of Nursing and Health Sciences

 - Debra Hofmann (2019), Assistant Professor, Department of Nursing